LuizStSantos/financing-evaluation-system/README.md

    The system will prompt for the following information:
     - Do you have a job? (yes or no)
     - Do you own a company? (yes or no)
-    - Did your credit score drop from 670? (yes or no)
+    - Enter your credit score.
     - Enter the loan amount you wish to acquire.
     - Enter the down payment, either as a percentage or absolute value.
     - Enter the number of months for financing.